Keyboard for the Electronic Musician

 This course does not have any prerequisites.

-- If using a MIDI keyboard controller, a sound source is also required.
+- If using a MIDI keyboard controller, a high-quality piano software instrument is also required.

 General Course Requirements